Next: Connecting to Wireguard VPN, Previous: Customizing the Kernel, Up: System Configuration [Contents][Index]

 to get an image that can be written directly to a hard drive and booted from.

-Without changing anything to my-hurd-os.scm
+Without changing anything to my-hurd-os.scm, calling:

 guix system image --image-type=hurd-qcow2 my-hurd-os.scm